 ○ Walk your bike for your own safety on cobblestone streets.

-○ Give a clear warning (BELL, HORN OR VOICE) when passing.
+○ Give a clear warning (BELL, HORN OR “Passing on the left!”) when passing a pedestrian or other biker.

 ○ At night, use a light in the front and the back, and proper pedal and side reflectors.